 It’s getting toward that time of year again, so we thought we’d give you a bit of a leg-up BEFORE the dreaded cut-off day.

-Set aside a few hours of uninterrupted time in your office – try not to allow yourself to be distracted.
+- Set aside a few hours of uninterrupted time in your office – “avoid distractions”.
 Paperwork can be messy, so stay focussed!

-Keep your phone records/bank statement/car expenses etc. in separate folders, putting the most recent bills (marked ‘paid’ with the date of payment) at the front of the folder – that way you can access the most recent information when you need it.
+- Keep your phone records/bank statement/car expenses etc. in separate folders, putting the most recent bills (marked ‘paid’ with the date of payment – including the year) at the front of the folder, that way you can access the most recent information when you need it.

-Use an ‘ACTION’ file tray for current paperwork, and a separate tray or folder for ‘Bills to Pay’.
-However, don’t be tempted to use these places as dump zones for unresolved paperwork –try to deal with paperwork the first time that you handle it!
+- Use a file tray for current paperwork, and a separate tray or folder for ‘Bills to Pay’.
+However, don’t be tempted to use these places as dump zones for unresolved paperwork – try to deal with paperwork the first time that you handle it!

-Invest in some quality software if you are in business.
+- Invest in some quality accounting software if you are in business.

 And remember, the more organised your info, the less you accountant should charge you to process your claim.
 So, get to it!
 No excuses!